BCHD White Paper: State of Health in Baltimore (Winter 2016)

 Leveraging additional entry points.
 To reach people where they are and prevent additional violence, we must identify additional entry points by working with partners throughout the City, including the:

 - Healthcare System– building off of the Safe Streets model, we seek to deploy “hospital interrupters” when youth come into the emergency room as a result of a violent incident.
-Additionally, we will pilot implementation of Maryland Shock Trauma’s Violence Intervention Program, a youth violence prevention model that uses the hospital as an entry point for intervention conversations and services.
+Additionally, we will pilot the implementation of Maryland Shock Trauma’s Violence Intervention Program, a youth violence prevention model that uses the hospital as an entry point for intervention conversations and services.

 - Justice System – the B’MORE FOR YOUTH Collaborative, drives the City of Baltimore’s comprehensive plan to prevent violence affecting youth and reduce the number of people going into the criminal justice system.
-It is the product of collaboration among local, state, and federal partners, and identifies root causes and recommends a coordinated, multi-sector, multi-tiered approach.
+It is the product of collaboration among local, state, and federal partners, identifies root causes, and recommends a coordinated, multi-sector, multi-tiered approach.

 - Violence as a public health issue.
 We know violence is a generational challenge impacted by the social determinants that shape people’s lives.
 BCHD’s approach to violence prevention starts as far “upstream” as possible.
 One such example is ensuring that Baltimore’s youth have access to appropriate eye care and equipment – if a child cannot see, then they are unlikely to be motivated to come to school and may turn to other activities within their neighborhood that increase their likelihood of becoming involved in a violent incident later in life.
 Similarly, other studies have shown that home visiting programs for pregnant women and lead poisoning prevention will improve educational outcomes and reduce violence in the child.
 We have also developed a robust youth health and wellness campaign within BCHD that will ensure that all youth are healthy and engaged.